fugisawa/artigo_big_techs/artigo_final/artigo_bigtechs_inteligencia_nacional_completo.md

 WASHINGTON POST.
 US officials slam EU tech fines as unfair. **Washington Post**, Washington, 8 abr.
 2024.
 Technology section, p.
 C3.

-WHYTE, Christopher. **New Domains of Warfare**: how cyber and space capabilities are revolutionizing modern conflict.
+WHYTE, Christopher. **New Domains of Warfare**: how cyber and space capacidades are revolutionizing modern conflict.
 Washington: Georgetown University Press, 2020.

 WU, Tim. **The Curse of Bigness**: antitrust in the new gilded age.
 New York: Columbia Global Reports, 2020.